afichet/camera-calibration/README.md

 # Pipeline example

+We provide a pipeline example in `run.sh` script.

 First, you need to extract from a TIFF file the values of the Macbeth color checker.
 You need as well a CSV file (comma separated) describing each area to average.